Leon1207/3DGCTR/README.md

 - pointcept/engines/hooks/evaluator.py
 ```

-- Evaluation: you can change the tester in the config file and evaluate all the tasks and models in **Single GPU**.
+- Evaluation: you can change the tester in the config file and evaluate all the tasks and models in **Single GPU**:
-1. Make sure which task you want to test:
-   - "GroundingTester" for testing the visual grounding task
-   - "CaptionTester" for testing the dense caption task
-   - Note that you need to modify it in `configs/scanrefer/ScanRefer_3DVG_3DDC_joint_mle.py` before you run the training code, or you should modify it in cache file `exp/scanrefer/[NAME]/config.py`
+1. "GroundingTester" for testing the visual grounding task.
+Note that if you want to test the joint training checkpoint in the VG task, you can first copy the checkpoint file (`exp/scanrefer/[JOINT_NAME]/model`) into the pretrain cache file (`exp/scanrefer/[3DCG_NAME]/model`) and rename it as model_joint.pth, then run:
 ```
-test = dict(type="CaptionTester")
+sh scripts/test.sh -p python -d scanrefer -n [3DVG_NAME] -w model_joint
 ```
-2. Then run:
+2. "CaptionTester" for testing the dense caption task, run:
 ```
-sh scripts/test.sh -p python -d scanrefer -n [NAME] -w model_best
+sh scripts/test.sh -p python -d scanrefer -n [JOINT_NAME] -w model_best
 ```

 ## 3. Visualization